tarohi24/docsim/docsim/ir/converters/README.md

-Modules for formatting into JSON and insert to Elasticsearch
+Converters
 ===================

+## Summary
+These modules are for converting original datasets into JSON files which are exportable to Elasticsearch.